Amasia Entertainment

 Amasia Entertainment is a Los Angeles based entertainment company founded in 2012 by Michael A. Helfant and Bradley Gallo.
 It specializes in film and television production.

-Prior to Amasia Entertainment, both Helfant and Gallo were a part of the production company Troika Pictures, where the two first started working together.
-Previously, Michael Helfant served as President/COO of Marvel Studios overseeing live-action and animation productions and helped to launch the first slate of Marvel self-financed films including Iron Man and The Incredible Hulk.
-Bradley Gallo began his career as an independent filmmaker with the comedy-drama Magic Rock.
-After graduating from Columbia University he went on to work at CNN and produced such shows as Anderson Cooper 360 and American Morning before getting hired at Troika Pictures as the Head of Production and Development.
+Prior to forming Amasia, Helfant co-founded Troika Pictures, where Gallo served as the Head of Production and Development.

+Previously, Helfant served as President/COO of Marvel Studios, overseeing live-action and animation productions and helping to launch the first slate of Marvel self-financed films including Iron Man and The Incredible Hulk; COO of Beacon Pictures; Senior EVP of Miramax/Dimension Films; EVP/Head of Business Operations and Acquisitions at Interscope Communications/PolyGram Filmed Entertainment; and SVP of Sovereign Pictures.

+Prior to joining Troika, Gallo began his career as an independent filmmaker with the comedy-drama Magic Rock.
+He also has a background in journalism, and previously worked as a producer at CNN on shows including Anderson Cooper 360 and American Morning.

 History

-Founding

-Amasia Entertainment was founded in 2012 by film veteran Michael A. Helfant and Bradley Gallo.
-They hired Josh Sathre as production executive in 2016 and in February 2017, Amasia Entertainment announced that it would start a television division led by Tracy Mercer.

 Film

 Amasia marked its first theatrical release with the Halle Berry thriller, The Call.
 In 2016, the company financed and produced the action-comedy film Mr. Right.
 Their following non-theatrical releases included Elizabeth Allen Rosenbaum's Careful What You Wish For, Vincent Masciale's "Fear, Inc," and David Gleeson's Don't Go.
 In August 2017, it was announced that Amasia Entertainment would co-produce Britt Poulton and Dan Madison Savage's drama Them That Follow with Gerard Butler's production company, G-Base.
 The film stars Alice Englert, Walton Goggins, Thomas Mann, Olivia Colman, Lewis Pullman, Jim Gaffigan and Kaitlyn Dever.
 It made its world premiered to favorable reviews in the Dramatic Competition at the 2019 Sundance Film Festival.
+In September 2019, filming began on the company’s romantic comedy, Wild Mountain Thyme, directed by John Patrick Shanley and starring Emily Blunt, Jamie Dornan, Christopher Walken, and Jon Hamm.
+The film was released in December 2020 by Bleecker Street.
+In October 2022, production wrapped on Amasia’s film Audrey’s Children, directed by Ami Canaan Mann and starring Natalie Dormer, Jimmi Simpson, and Clancy Brown.
+The film premiered at the Tribeca X Festival in June 2024, where it also won the award for Best Feature.
+Amasia’s horror thriller Worldbreaker, directed by Brad Anderson and starring Luke Evans, Milla Jovovich, and Billie Boullet, was released theatrically in January 2026.